-You can never prepare enough for bad weather like riding in rain.
-There are products on the market that will help prevent visors from fogging up on the inside, and even a water repellent coating you can apply to the outside causing rain drops to run off the visor maintaining a clear view at all times.
+You can never prepare enough for bad weather like riding in the rain.
+There are products on the market that will help prevent visors from fogging up on the inside, and even a water-repellent coating you can apply to the outside causing rain drops to run off the visor maintaining a clear view at all times.

 Are there specific warnings to be alert of with regards to safe riding behaviour – and specific aspects such as alertness to the environment, avoiding rider fatigue etc. where your helmet may be an important consideration?